3 Things That Can Go Wrong If Your Air Conditioner Isn't Level

 • An overheated compressor.

 Water naturally occurs during the cooling process.
-Your air conditioner gets rid of moisture from the air as it cools your home.
-This moisture flows into a pan and then out via a line.
+Your air conditioner removes moisture from the air as it cools your home.
+This moisture drains into a pan and then out through a line.

 • Rust and mold.